 Vetiver is a very powerful knock-out oil.
 If you use it on its own you could use it in an oil burner, but it’s not the nicest aroma so it’s best in a blend.
 We already have everything pre-blended at Aromatherapy Associates, and we use vetiver with chamomile and sandalwood.
 You can also use it with a carrier oil on the body or in the bath.
 We created a rollerball as well for easy use any time.

-With spring approaching, lots of people are suffering with hayfever.
+Lots of people are suffering with hayfever at the moment.
 Tea tree can be excellent for this.
 Use it as a steam inhalation.
 It’s also a super decongestant for colds and flu.

 If you’re not a very good morning person then pink grapefruit and citrus fruits are helpful to wake you up.
 Use them in a body cream or oil, but not a face cream, for a refreshing start to the day.